Healthcare Impact Partnerships 2017/18

-Following a pilot call in 2013 and follow up calls in 2014/15 and 2015/16, EPSRC intends to invite proposals for Healthcare Impact Partnerships.
-It is anticipated that a budget of up to £5 million will be available to support projects that progress previous EPSRC funded research towards impact within a healthcare application.
-Proposals will be expected to build upon existing strengths and expertise and demonstrate potential to address an unmet healthcare need and/or offer significant added value over current or alternative healthcare solutions.
+Following a pilot call in 2013 and follow up calls in 2014/15 and 2015/16, EPSRC invites proposals for Healthcare Impact Partnerships.
+A budget of up to £5 million is available to support projects that progress previous EPSRC -funded research, that completed on or after 01 April 2012 (inclusive) or is due to finish by 01 April 2018, towards impact within a healthcare application.
+Proposals are expected to build upon existing strengths and expertise and demonstrate potential to address an unmet healthcare need and/or offer significant added value over current or alternative healthcare solutions.

-Proposals submitted in response to this call will be expected to describe:
+Proposals submitted in response to this call are expected to describe:

 - High quality projects where the novel engineering and physical sciences component comprises the majority of the proposed research

 - Multidisciplinary teams with the appropriate mix of skills and expertise for state of the art engineering and physical sciences research combined with a full understanding of user needs or "pull"